xvitaly/zswap-cli/docs/installation.md

 | LINK_ENABLE_OPTIMIZATIONS | Enable link-time optimizations if supported by current C++ compiler. | ON |
 | SYSTEMD_INTEGRATION | Generate and install systemd units. | ON |

-Any other non-default options are not supported and should not be used.
+Any other non-default options related to external dependencies are not supported and should not be used.

 ## Downloading sources